Minnesota payroll tax and registration guide

 Existing Minnesota Employer:

-• You can find your Unemployment Insurance Account Number and Tax Rate on the annual Determination of Tax Rate Notice received from Unemployment Insurance Minnesota.
+• You can find your Unemployment Insurance Account Number and Tax Rate on the annual Determination of Tax Rate Notice received from Unemployment Insurance Minnesota

 • If you’re unable to locate these numbers, contact the agency at (651) 296-6141

-• SUI Rates range from 0.4% to 9.3%, including a base tax rate of 0.4%.
-The unemployment wage base is $43,000.
+• SUI Rates range from 0.4% to 9.3%, including a base tax rate of 0.4%

 New Minnesota Employer: Register with the Unemployment Insurance Minnesota